-- (b) Amendment.
-The Plan Administrator reserves the right to amend this Plan at any time; provided, however, that any amendment of the Plan will not be effective as to a particular Eligible Officer who is or may be adversely impacted by such amendment or termination and has an effective Participation Agreement without the written consent of such Eligible Officer. - (c) Termination.
-Subject to the first paragraph of Section 1, the Plan will automatically terminate following satisfaction of all Confluent's obligations under the Plan.
+(b) Amendment.
+The Plan Administrator reserves the right to amend this Plan at any time; provided, however, that any amendment of the Plan will not be effective as to a particular Eligible Officer who is or may be adversely impacted by such amendment or termination and has an effective Participation Agreement without the written consent of such Eligible Officer.

+(c) Termination.
+The Plan will automatically terminate following satisfaction of all Confluent's obligations under the Plan.